CharityEliteVA/CharityEliteVA/README.md

 I'm actively seeking opportunities to support CEOs, founders, startups, agencies, and remote teams with executive assistance, operations support, CRM management, workflow optimization, and business systems that drive productivity and growth.

-Let's build smarter systems and achieve more—together.
+Let's build smarter systems and achieve more together.